 How to Get Legal Psychedelics in Colorado

-How people first obtain the psychedelics can vary.
-Magic mushrooms, which contain psilocybin and psilocin, are naturally occurring fungi and easy to grow at home.
-An adult over the age of 21 who possesses them could legally share or gift, but not sell, them with another adult over the age of 21.
+How people first obtain psychedelic medicines in Colorado can vary.
+Magic mushrooms are naturally occurring fungi and easy to grow at home.
+An adult over the age of 21 who possesses them could legally share or gift, but not sell, them with another adult.
 Traditionally, those wanting to take psychedelics have had to procure them through networking or asking around, as they were illegal in nearly all of the United States.

-Psychedelics may also be sold on the grey market, an unauthorized distribution channel outside the distributor’s regular market.
+Psychedelics may also be sold on the underground market, an unauthorized distribution channel outside the distributor’s regular market.
 However, it is still illegal to sell and buy psychedelics, and there is no way to verify the dose or contents of the substance you purchase.
 Other countries, such as Jamaica, offer psychedelic experiences in the form of legal psilocybin retreats.
 There, the substance is administered by a facilitator at the retreat and cannot be bought or sold for patrons to take home.

 Follow your Curiosity